alabamenhu/IntlX/README.md

 The following localization is currently available:

   * Asturian (25% complete, by Matthew Stuckwisch)
+  * Spanish (1% complete, by Matthew Stuckwisch)

-There are other localizations in progress for Spanish, Portuguese (European), and Mandarin (Traditional Script).
+There are other localizations in progress for Portuguese (European), and Mandarin (Traditional Script).

 [//]: # "[Unrendered_END_LOCALIZATION_LIST"